-- (1) This regulation applies to an aircraft: - (a) that has a flight manual; and - (b) that is not, in that manual, approved for use in IFR flight. - (2) Subject to subregulation (3), if: - (a) a removable item of radiocommunications equipment is installed in an aircraft; and - (b) that item is removed from the aircraft;

-(3) If the person is not the holder of the certificate of registration for the aircraft, subregulation (2) does not apply unless the holder has approved the installation of the equipment.
+- (1) This regulation applies to an aircraft: - (a) that has a flight manual; and - (b) that is not, in that manual, approved for use in IFR flight. - (2) Subject to subregulation (3), if: - (a) a removable item of radiocommunications equipment is installed in an aircraft; and - (b) that item is removed from the aircraft; - a person may re-install that item, or install another item of the same type, in the aircraft even though the requirements of paragraphs 42W(4)(c) and (d) are not satisfied. - (3) If the person is not the holder of the certificate of registration for the aircraft, subregulation (2) does not apply unless the holder has approved the installation of the equipment.